Research groups

 DPhil Candidate

-structure learning, decision-making, flexible behaviour, cognitive map, ultrasound stimulation
+multi-agent reinforcement learning, decision-making, structure learning, flexible behaviour, world model, ultrasound stimulation

 Deng Pan (潘登)

-Deng is a DPhil student (DPhil) at Oxford University, Department of Experimental Psychology, working with Professor Matthew Rushworth.
+Deng is a DPhil (PhD) student at Oxford University, Department of Experimental Psychology, working with Professor Matthew Rushworth FRS.
 He received his BS in psychological and cognitive sciences from Peking University (PKU), Beijing.
-His research interests focus on understanding the neural and computational mechanisms underlying structure learning and flexible decision-making.
-Outside of research, he enjoys reading novels, swimming, and mountain climbing.
-BTW, his name in Chinese means ‘climbing’.
+He employs neuroimaging, computational modelling, and noninvasive focused ultrasound stimulation to understand the neural and computational mechanisms underlying structure learning and flexible decision-making in social contexts.
+Outside of research, he enjoys reading novels, swimming, and climbing (his name in Chinese means ‘climbing’).
+Deng is on X (fomerly Twitter) & Blusky.